 As a homeowner, you are always looking for ways to cut costs.
-One way you can significantly reduce costs is by making your home more energy efficient.
+You can significantly reduce costs by making your home more energy-efficient.
 To get the most out of your home, in addition to making sure that it is airtight, you should make sure that it is safe as well.

-That way you’ll have peace of mind because you are saving money and because you are reducing the risk of an accident.
+That way, you’ll have peace of mind because you are saving money and reducing the risk of an accident.
 Here is what you should do this season:

-Again, as a way to make your home heat more efficiently, it needs to be ventilated.
+Again, it needs to be ventilated to make your home heat more efficiently.
 Airflow is crucial in keeping the home reasonably dry.
-If a house is too moist, it won’t heat evenly, which can create problems.
+If a house is too moist, it won’t heat evenly, creating problems.

-You can either open windows now and then a tiny bit, use exhaust fans or a heat exchange pump to create that balance.
+You can either open windows now and then a tiny bit or use exhaust fans or a heat exchange pump to create that balance.

 Check Your Alarms